-Written Statements Required
+Section VI- Written Statements Required

-1. Audiology services shall be supported by a written statement of a physician referring the patient to a qualified audiologist.
+- Audiology services, except for screenings, shall be supported by a written statement of a physician or nurse practitioner referring the patient to a qualified audiologist. - The written referral must be maintained with the patient's record. - Hearing aid services shall be supported by written results of audiometry or equivalent testing as required by a hearing aid recommendation or prescription signed by a qualified audiologist or licensed otolaryngologist. - 3.
+A statement of patient rights and obligations shall be provided to the patient by the hearing aid dispenser at the time the hearing aid is dispensed.

-The written referral must be maintained with the patient record.
+This statement shall be signed by the patient, with a copy maintained in the records and shall explain that the forty-five days immediately subsequent to dispensing of the hearing aid constitutes a trial period for that aid.

-2. Hearing aid services shall be supported by written results of audiometry or equivalent testing as required by a hearing aid recommendation or prescription signed by a qualified audiologist or licensed otolaryngologist.
+Such statement shall explain the patient's obligation to return to the dispenser:

-At the end of the trial period, a statement of an audiologist, primary care giver or the patient himself/herself, providing verification of benefit from use of the hearing aid is required.
+- for all necessary adjustments and calibrations of the hearing aid during the 45-day trial period and - > to provide written confirmation of benefit from use of the hearing aid; or - > to ultimately return an unsatisfactory hearing aid. - 4.
+At the end of the trial period, a statement by an audiologist, primary care giver or the patient himself/herself, providing verification of benefit from use of the hearing aid is required.